Getting “Back to Business”

 The Center for Workforce Inclusion, though its sister organization and innovation hub, CWI Labs, has developed workforce programs that address the unique needs of this population and support a successful, lasting re-entry into our community.
 The key is our combination of career training, job preparation, placement, and post-placement support.

-impact to U.S. economy in lost output
+impact to the U.S. economy in lost output

 56K